FATCA & CRS

 International Client Tax Reporting

 In recent years many countries, including most offshore jurisdictions, have signed treaties and implemented agreements in order to assist each other with their common pursuit of global tax transparency.
-As these agreements are implemented, EQIBank is obliged to collect additional information from its clients in order toconfirm the tax residency details of its account holders.
-Based on tax residency and/or US citizenship, EQIBank has a legal obligation to report customers financial account information to the relevant local, regional or extra-regional tax authority.
+As these agreements are implemented, the Bank is obliged to collect additional information from its clients in order to confirm the tax residency details of its account holders.
+Based on tax residency and/or US citizenship, the Bank has a legal obligation to report clients financial account information to the relevant local, regional or extra-regional tax authority.

-EQIBank is required to collect information and documentation from individual and entity customers to establish their tax residency.
+The Bank is required to collect information and documentation from individual and entity clients to establish their tax residency.
 For most individual clients this is usually the jurisdiction where they reside and pay taxes.
-US Citizens [NTD – and holders of a US Green Card – confirm] are, however, also treated as US residents for tax purposes, regardless of their country of residence.
+US Citizens are, however, also treated as US residents for tax purposes, regardless of their country of residence.
 If you are unsure about your tax residency or US Status, you should seek advice from a professional tax adviser or the relevant tax authority.
-EQIBank does not provide tax advice.
+The Bank does not provide tax advice.

 Foreign Account Tax Compliance Act (FATCA)

 FATCA was enacted in 2010 by the US Congress to target non-compliance by U.S. taxpayers using foreign accounts.
 FATCA requires foreign financial institutions (FFIs) to report to the IRS information about financial accounts held by U.S. taxpayers, or by foreign entities in which U.S. taxpayers hold a substantial ownership interest.
 In most Caribbean jurisdictions, FATCA is implemented locally through an Inter-Governmental Agreement (IGA).